MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 **Custom reporting in Telemetry Dashboard**

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/ed8327e4-c063-40f5-a634-230c067d73b4?autoplay=false]

+*Although this video is for an earlier version of Office, the information also applies to newer versions of Office.*

 If you use large data sets in your custom reports, you might encounter the [2-GB memory limitation](https://go.microsoft.com/fwlink/p/?LinkID=330482) when you use the 32-bit version of Excel.
 There are a couple ways that you can work around this limitation: